 At Whitehall Junior School, your child’s learning is taken from the National Curriculum and a locally agreed syllabus for religious education.
 The Curriculum aims to provide opportunities for all pupils to learn and achieve; to prepare all pupils for the opportunities, responsibilities and experiences of life.
 Through their learning experiences, our pupils are also encouraged to further their spiritual, moral, social and cultural development.
-In addition, we place a strong emphasis on embedding SEAL (social and emotional aspects of learning) within everything we do.
+It is our aim that pupils experience a curriculum that is rich, relevant and imaginative.

 Some of our best learning takes place outside of the classroom environment, it also occurs during playtimes.
 We encourage our children to make full use of the facilities on site.
-Lessons may take place in the ICT Suite, the cookery room, the Studio, by the pond area or on the field.
+Lessons may take place in the ICT Suite, the cookery room, the Studio, the library or on the field.
 Similarly, we take our children on visits which will enrich their learning experience.
-Such visits may be planned to deepen their understanding of a particular topic or to stimulate interest in a new theme of study.
+Such visits may be planned to deepen their understanding of a particular subject or to stimulate interest in a new theme of study.
 We want our pupils to engage with the best possible 'beautiful' resources and we are so fortunate to have some of the world's greatest museums, buildings and galleries on our doorstep.

 Our teachers work hard to plan new and exciting opportunities for learning.
-We use historical and geographical themes to launch each term's topic focus.
-We always raise aspirations in English and maths.
+We always raise aspirations in English and mathematics.
 RE teaching will continue to follow the locally agreed syllabus which reflects the diversity of our community.
-You will learn more about the areas of learning your child will explore in our regular year group newsletters.
+This richness of diversity enhances learning, with pupils sharing knowledge about different cultures, especially when exploring new texts.